 One of the best ways to make your birdbath more attractive is to provide dripping water.
 You can buy a dripper or sprayer, or you can recycle an old bucket or plastic container by punching a tiny hole in the bottom, filling it with water, and hanging it above the birdbath so the water drips out.

 In freezing climates, a birdbath heater will keep ice from forming.
 Never add anti-freeze; it is poisonous to all animals including birds.

-> Also remember to rake the ground below your feeder to prevent accumulation of waste.
+Also remember to rake the ground below your feeder to prevent accumulation of waste.
 Moldy or spoiled food is unhealthy not only for birds but also for your outside pets.
+Bird food scattered on the ground also can attract rodents.
 Consider moving your feeders periodically to limit the accumulation of waste in any one area.

-> You can expect a visit from a bird-eating hawk, usually a Sharp-shinned Hawk or a Cooper’s Hawk, at your feeder.
+You can expect a visit from a bird-eating hawk, usually a Sharp-shinned Hawk or a Cooper’s Hawk, at your feeder.
 In many areas reports of these hawks have been on the rise in recent years.
 At first you will probably welcome the close-up view, but if your hawk stays around and scares your feeder birds away, what can you do?
 The best solution is to take your feeders down for a few days.
 The hawk will get hungry and move on.
 Be sure to provide cover in your yard where feeder birds can hide from bird-eating hawks.
 Brush piles and evergreen trees and shrubs can provide safe hiding places.